enormandeau/guideseq_ibis/README.md

 files per sample.
 The sequences in these files must contain the sequences of the primers that you used during the PCR.

-**NOTE:** GUIDE-seq IBIS does not demultiplex reads.
-Depending on the format in which you received your sequences from the sequencing facility, you may have to proceed to demultiplexing before you can use GUIDE-seq IBIS.
+**NOTE:** GUIDE-Seq IBIS does not demultiplex reads.
+Depending on the format in which you received your sequences from the sequencing facility, you may have to proceed to demultiplexing before you can use GUIDE-Seq IBIS.

 **IMPORTANT:** The file names must follow this format: